Ethnographic Field School in Tallahassee, FL

 Supported by the National Science Foundation

 Through a grant to the University of Florida, the National Science Foundation supports an ethnographic field school for Ph.D. students in cultural anthropology from universities in the United States.

 The field school is designed to articulate with ongoing NSF-funded research in Tallahassee.
 In partnership with community members and organizations, Gravlee and colleagues are conducting community-based participatory research on the social and cultural context of racial inequalities in health.
-The research integrates conventional ethnographic methods with social network analysis, geospatial analysis, and survey methods.
+The research integrates conventional ethnographic methods with social network analysis, cultural domain analysis, and survey methods.
 Students who participate in the field school will be exposed to a wide array of methods for data collection and appreciate how they fit together.
 The field school is conducted in partnership with local residents following principles of community-based participatory research (CBPR).

 Who should apply: All Ph.D. students in sociocultural anthropology from universities in the USA are eligible.

 Costs: Living costs (room and board) are supported by the program through a grant from the National Science Foundation.
 Students selected to participate will be responsible for providing their own transportation to Tallahassee.

 The field school is designed to expose students to the complete chain of research, from posing theoretically compelling questions to identifying the most appropriate methods of data collection and conducting preliminary analysis in the field.
 Although we introduce students to data management and analysis, the emphasis is on field-based data collection.
 We will work with students in the analysis of data they collect once they return home, but only if they ask for such mentoring.